DayuanTan/CrackCodeInterviewAndLeetcode/README.md

 # CrackCodeInterviewAndLeetcode

-The book is available [here](./book/Cracking%20the%20Coding%20Interview%206th%20Edition%20189%20Programming%20Questions%20and%20Solutions.pdf).
+The book PDF is available [here](./book/Cracking%20the%20Coding%20Interview%206th%20Edition%20189%20Programming%20Questions%20and%20Solutions.pdf).
+Please buy it from Amazon or other bookstores if you like it.

 ------
 I split this book into 2 parts.

-Part 1 includes:
+**Part 1** includes:
 - Introduction
 - I.    The interview process
 - II.
 Behind the scenes